Your Guide to Buying Natural-Looking Wigs

 Investing in a high-quality wig is the first step; learning how to care for it is the second.
 Proper maintenance doesn't just keep your wig looking beautiful, it also extends its life, protecting your investment and ensuring you feel confident every time you wear it.
 Think of it like caring for your own hair—a little routine and the right products go a long way.
 From washing and storing to styling, a consistent care regimen will keep the hair soft, manageable, and looking as natural as the day you got it.
 We’ll walk through the essentials to make sure your wig stays in perfect condition.

-How (and How Often) to Wash Your Wig
+How (and How Often) Should You Wash Your Wig?

 Washing your wig correctly is the foundation of good care.
 For human hair wigs, a good rule of thumb is to wash them every 7 to 10 wears.
 Start by gently detangling the hair with your fingers or a wide-tooth comb, working from the ends up to the roots.
 Use lukewarm water and a sulfate-free shampoo made for color-treated hair.
 Gently lather the hair, avoiding any harsh scrubbing on the cap.
 Rinse thoroughly, then apply a moisturizing conditioner.
 Let the wig soak for about 10 minutes before rinsing it again with cool water to seal the cuticle.
 To dry, gently pat it with a towel—never wring it out—and place it on a wig stand to air dry completely.